-Students may elect to take up to 12 credits of work in which the announced grading system is A-F on a Pass-Fail basis according to the following guidelines:
+Students may elect to take up to 12 credits of work in which the announced grading system is A-F on a S-D-F basis according to the following guidelines:

-- A. Such election cannot be taken in courses that apply to the major, minor, or Education concentration or specialization. - B. Prorations for transfer students will be administered by the Office of the Registrar. - C. Students electing a Pass-Fail grade must indicate this option during the seventh and eighth weeks of classes in a thirteen-week term and during the third and fourth week in a six-week term.
-Pass-Fail forms may be picked up in the Office of the Registrar, McGraw Hall, room 113, and must be filed with the Office of the Registrar during the appropriate period.
-The advisor must sign all Pass-Fail forms. - D. Instructors are not notified of the student's choice and will submit letter grades for all students.
-The Office of the Registrar will convert the grades for those students electing the Pass-Fail option. - E. Passing (P) grades do not affect the GPA.
+- A. Such election cannot be taken in courses that apply to the major, minor, or Education concentration or specialization. - B. Prorations for transfer students will be administered by the Office of the Registrar. - C. Students electing a S-D-F grade must indicate this option during the last two weeks of classes in a thirteen-week term, during the last eight days of a nine-week term, the last five days in a six-week term and during the last three days in a three-week term.
+S-D-F forms may be picked up in the Office of the Registrar, McGraw Hall, room 113, and must be filed with the Office of the Registrar during the appropriate period.
+The advisor must sign all S-D-F forms. - D. Instructors are not notified of the student's choice and will submit letter grades for all students.
+The Office of the Registrar will convert the grades for those students electing the S-D-F option. - E. Satisfactory (S) grades do not affect the GPA (Satisfactory grades represent A through C-).
 However, credits are awarded towards earned credit hours.
-Failing (F or WF) grades affect the GPA and no credit is granted.
+D+, D, D-, F and WF grades affect the GPA and no credit is granted for F and WF grades. - F. Students planning to enter a graduate or professional school are reminded that their admission might be affected by S-D-F coursework.